List of Riverdale characters: Jughead Jones

 Forsythe Pendleton "Jughead" Jones III (portrayed by Cole Sprouse) is the son of F.P. and Gladys Jones, half-brother of Charles Smith, older brother of Jellybean Jones and the boyfriend of Betty Cooper.

 Jughead was a sophomore at Riverdale High School, he started investigating the murder of Jason Blossom with Betty Cooper and later on becomes her boyfriend, but after the arrest of his father, F. P. Jones, the leader of the Southside Serpents, he was placed into foster care and had to transfer to Southside High.
 While attending the gang and drug-infested high school, he re-opened the school newspaper, The Red and Black, where he was an editor, alongside new recruit, Toni Topaz, the newspaper's photographer, with Robert Phillips, their adviser until his arrest.
 However, with the closing of Southside High, Jughead has returned to Riverdale High.
 He is a close friend of Archie Andrews and Betty Cooper.
 He is also a member of the Southside Serpents, which he joined following his father's arrest, despite being advised against it.

 Cheryl Blossom

 Cheryl Marjorie Blossom (portrayed by Madelaine Petsch) is the daughter of Clifford and Penelope Blossom, twin sister of Jason Blossom, and the aunt to Jason and Polly's twin babies.
-She eventually becomes Toni Topaz's girlfriend.
+She eventually marries Toni Topaz and has a son with her.

-Cheryl is a student at Riverdale High School, head cheerleader of the River Vixens and the self-proclaimed Queen Bee at Riverdale High School.
-Cheryl's relationship with her family seemed to be quite strained ever since Jason's death.
-Her mother blamed her for assisting Jason in his attempt to run away from Riverdale, which eventually led to his demise.
-Cheryl's father thinks of her as a train wreck in comparison to Jason, who was considered the "Golden Boy".
-Cheryl eventually develops romantic feelings for South-side Serpent Toni Topaz, whom she grows close to after they see a movie together.
+Cheryl is a popular student at Riverdale High School, head cheerleader of the River Vixens and the self-proclaimed Queen Bee.
+Her life is turned upside down when her twin brother Jason is murdered, and her family's secrets are exposed in the investigation, including their drug business that ultimately led her father to kill Jason.
+Cheryl puts on a brave face and icy exterior to hide the fact that her parents abuse her, but it thaws throughout the series as she gains freedom from her mother and embraces who she really is.
+In season 2, it's revealed that Cheryl is a lesbian, and that her mother told her at a young age that her feelings were deviant.
+She meets Toni Topaz, who assures her that there's nothing wrong with her sexuality, and the two date and live together until graduation, when they break up because Cheryl feels she needs to atone for her family's many sins.